qlibs/mph/README.md

 - Can I disable `cmov` generation?

-    > Consider using `conditional` lookuppolicy.
+    > Set `config.probability` to `50` - meaning that input data is unpredictable.
 Additionaly the following compiler options can be used.

     ```
     clang: -mllvm -x86-cmov-converter=false